How to create a pop-up discount coupon box for Shopify

 One proven tool that works well on Shopify is pop-up coupon boxes that appear on a page at the right moment.
 This is what they may look like:

 Coupon boxes come in different types and shapes.
-There are welcome coupons and don’t-leave-so-fast coupons.
+There are welcome coupons and don’t-leave-so-soon coupons.
 Some allow for copying a discount code to the clipboard.
 Others allow for applying the coupon directly to the shopping cart.

 Ready to get started?